kyrillosishak/re-SkinCancer/Markdowns/00-toyExample.md

 ::: {.cell .markdown}
 ## **1. Introduction**

 Machine learning pipelines, like any code, are susceptible to errors.
 One such error, data leakage between training and testing data, can inflate a model's apparent accuracy during evaluation.
 This can lead to deploying poor-performing models in production.
 Leakage often occurs unintentionally due to poor practices, and detecting it manually can be difficult.
-While encountering duplicate data in training and testing sets might seem like an obvious oversight, it's surprisingly common.
-[Reference](https://www.cs.cmu.edu/~ckaestne/pdf/ase22.pdf)
+While encountering duplicate data in training and testing sets might seem like an obvious oversight, it's surprisingly common [1].

 ✨ The objective of this notebook is :